-- Describe actions, such as DescribeInstances and DescribeVolumes.
-These requests simply retrieve cached data, so they have the highest request limit. - Modify actions, such as RunInstances and CreateVolumes.
+- Modify actions, such as RunInstances and CreateVolumes.
 These requests create or modify resources, so they have a lower request limit than describe calls. - The CreateKeyPair, GetConsoleOutput AuthorizeSecurityGroupIngress, and RevokeSecurityGroupIngress actions.
 These requests take the most time and resource to complete, so they have the lowest request limit.